vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/v1.5.1-1.1/vSphere - Backed by VDS/TKGm/TKOonVsphereVDStkg.md

 Service installer VM                 | NSX Advanced Load Balancer Controller                      | TCP: 443        |

 ## Considerations
-Consider the following when deploying VMware Tanzu for Kubernetes Operations using VMware Service Installer for VMware Tanzu.
+Consider the following when deploying VMware Tanzu for Kubernetes Operations using Service Installer for VMware Tanzu.

 - If you set http-proxy, you must also set https-proxy and vice-versa.
     - NSX Advanced Load Balancer Controller must be able to communicate with vCenter directly without a proxy.